Astach/rtgb-controller/README.md

 ### Scheduling Command

-- The first command must be a `StartFermentation` command
-- There can be only one `StartFermentation`
 - After the last command is in Executed State, we stop the fermentation by sending a turn off to the heating and cooling device.

-The commands are sent over MQTT using MATTER protocol and NATS-MQTT-BRIDGE, this means the payload is sent using protobuf.

-- HEADER: Contains message metadata

-  - ID
-  - SentAt
-  - Version
-  - Type

-- PAYLOAD:
-  - ClusterID
-  - AttributesID
-  - Value
-  - Target

 ### Command firing rules

-- The `StartFermentation` is not instantly triggered as we don't know what is the current temperature of the fermentation chamber.
-Once the first value of the hydrometer is received, the `StartFermentation` command will be sent and increase or decrease the temperature to reach the targeted one.
+- The first command is not instantly triggered as we don't know what is the current temperature of the fermentation chamber.
+Once the first value of the hydrometer is received, the command will be sent and increase or decrease the temperature to reach the desired temperature.
-- Once a `StartFermentation` command has been `Acknowledged`, on the next event received from the hydrometer, check if the `target_temperature` is reached, if yes we can consider that the step has started for its given duration, so:
+- Once a command is has the status `Running`, on the next event received from the hydrometer, check if the `target_temperature` is reached, if yes we can consider that the step has started for its given duration.

 ## FAQ